beatfreaker/afExplorer/readme.md

 ## Overview

-*Explorer is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 `Explorer` is a file explorer application based on the [Reflux](http://pods.fantomfactory.org/pods/afReflux) framework.
 More than an application, Explorer also provides reusable Views and Editors.
 Explorer may also be enhanced through the use of Plugins.

 Features: